 Why this page matters

 This page explains the confirmed FCA redress scheme for car finance and what it could mean for affected drivers.
-If you want to see whether your own agreement could be affected, you can take our short survey.
+If you want to see whether your own agreement could be affected, you can use our short survey to find your agreements.

 We also publish updates on lender-specific issues and wider market developments, including Black Horse and MotoNovo